theaudaxproject/vps/README.md

 * Currently only Ubuntu 16.04 Linux is supported
 * This script needs to run as root or with sudo, the masternodes will and should not!
 * You may want to do the "Configure AUDAX Wallet" section first as it'll simplify masternode setup.
 * If you're transferring collateral from local wallet to the same wallet and are setting up multiple masternodes, use the "Add recipient" button to transfer the AUDAX.
-It's faster and also makes sure the 150000audax transfers stay in one piece.
+It's faster and also makes sure the 150000 ADX transfers stay in one piece.

 This project was forked from https://github.com/phoreproject/vps (and comes with their screenshots) @marsmensch (Florian) is the primary author behind this VPS installation script for masternodes.
 If you would like to donate to him, you can use the BTC address below